Belly Bloat? Stomach Pain? Embarrassing Gas? Get my FREE 4 Steps to Ditch Digestive Distress . Sign Up Here

 Lunch – small salad with leftover diced chicken, carrots, other veggies, some diced, avocado and berries.
 And here’s the secret for using salad dressing when traveling.
 Pour a little in the bottom of your container.
 Then before eating, shake it and then all your salad will be covered in your dressing.
 If you put the dressing on top, your salad will be soggy by the time you’re ready to eat it.

-Snacks – travel packs of almond or sunflower butter , small bag of seeds or nuts such as macadamia or pumpkin seeds, a whole apple already washed, maybe a couple of mini gluten-free muffins I made and were frozen ( they’ll thaw on the trip), or gluten-free and healthy protein bars I’ve made or bought.
+Snacks – travel packs of almond or sunflower butter, small bag of seeds or nuts such as macadamia or pumpkin seeds, a whole apple already washed, maybe a couple of mini gluten-free muffins I made and were frozen ( they’ll thaw on the trip), or gluten-free and healthy protein bars I’ve made or bought.
+I like Aloha bars.
 Or a trail mix in a snack size baggie of cassava or plantain chips, nuts, and carob/cacao nibs.
+I also love Archer’s turkey sticks (like jerky), and Paleo Valley has beef and turkey sticks, too.
 And I’ll also pack some of my vitamins or supplements.

-And don’t forget several napkins and disposable fork, spoon, and knife plus salt and pepper packs.
+And don’t forget several napkins and a disposable fork, spoon, and knife plus salt and pepper packs.

 Then I stash that under my seat.
 And I know I’ll be able to eat healthy for my travel day which will keep the sugar cravings and hangry monster away.

-If we are flying, I’ll pack nut butter or some blueberries in a Ziploc baggie or even a few turkey sausages.
-I have also brought a gluten-free sandwich and a protein bar.
+If we are flying, I’ll pack nut butter or some blueberries in a Ziploc baggie or even a few turkey sausages or a couple of turkey sticks.
+I have also brought a sandwich made with gluten-free bread and a protein bar.
 I simply stick this in my backpack or purse.

-Now what do I bring to eat once we arrive at our destination – if driving?
+What food do I bring to eat at our final destination if driving?

-If we are staying with family or have a kitchen in an air B and B and we have room, then I’ll pack an ice chest with things like:
+If we are staying with family or I will have a kitchen in an air B and B and we have room, then I’ll pack an ice chest with things like:

 Salad